-In both an asthma attack and anaphylaxis, the airways tighten.
-Mucus develops inside the airway to battle irritants, further restricting space.
-In both cases, you may see wheezing, short or labored breathing, or coughing as the person tries to open their airways.
-To make things more confusing, about half of asthma issues are thought to be caused by allergies to things like dust, mold, and pollen.
+In both an asthma attack and anaphylaxis, the airways can tighten.
+Mucus builds up inside the airway to battle irritants, taking up space.
+In both, you may see wheezing, short or labored breathing, or coughing as the person tries to open their airways.

-If you have known allergies and have acute onset issues in your airways, doctors recommend using your epinephrine first, because issues related to allergies can only be cleared with epinephrine.
-A fast-acting bronchodilator will open up the airways for asthma, but it won’t work if it’s anaphylaxis.
+A fast-acting bronchodilator (puffer / inhaler) will open up the airways for asthma, but it won’t work if it’s anaphylaxis.